spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ### 5.2.2 Package information section <a name="5.2.2"></a>

-If SPDX information is being used to describe packages, then one instance of the Package Information per package being described shall exist.
+If SPDX information is being used to describe packages, then one instance of the package information per package being described shall exist.
 It provides important meta information about the package as a whole.
 Packages are an abstract concept that can be used to refer to any distribution of software, typically consisting of one or more files and capable of containing sub-packages.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

-A Package refers to any unit of content that can be associated with a distribution of software.
-Typically, a Package is composed of one or more files.
-An SPDX document may, but is not required to, provide details about the individual files comprising a Package (see [Clause 8](file-information.md)).
+A package refers to any unit of content that can be associated with a distribution of software.
+Typically, a package is composed of one or more files.
+An SPDX document may, but is not required to, provide details about the individual files comprising a package (see [Clause 8](file-information.md)).

-Any of the following non-limiting examples may be (but are not required to be) represented in SPDX as a Package:
+Any of the following non-limiting examples may be (but are not required to be) represented in SPDX as a package:

 * a tarball, zip file or other archive
 * a directory or sub-directory